twistlock/docs/api/descriptions/collections/name_put.md

 Updates the parameters for a specific collection.
+​
 To invoke this endpoint in the Console UI:
+​
 1. Navigate to **Manage > Collections and Tags > Collections**.
 2. Click the dotted icon under the **Actions** column to open up the menu options. **Note:** The default collections do not have a dotted icon in the **Actions** column.
 Use the  **Manage** cog icon to open the update window.
 3. Click the **Manage** button and update the collection's parameters.
 4. Click the **Save** button to save the changes.
+​

-**Note:** You must define or redefine all parameters in the PUT request.
-Any parameter left unspecified is set to an empty string.
+**Note:** If the `color` parameter is left unspecified, Console will set it to a random color value.
+​
 ### cURL Request
+​
 The PUT cURL command updates a collection.
 For example, the existing collection `my-collection` captures all container images named `ubuntu:18.04`.
+​
 ```json
 {
    "hosts":["*"],